ControlMap

 • What ongoing activities are required after achieving “110 of 110” to stay compliant?

-CMMC 2.0 is a continuous practice, not a one-time project.
-Organizations must maintain policies, review logs, manage vulnerabilities, test incident response, update system security plans, track changes, and reassess risks regularly.
-Recurring cyber hygiene tasks and documented evidence are critical so the organization can show it is still operating at the assessed maturity level.
+CMMC 2.0 is a continuous obligation with a formal cadence, not a one-time project.
+Certification is valid for three years, but an Affirming Official must submit an annual affirmation in SPRS confirming continued compliance.
+If certification was granted with a conditional status, POA&M items must be closed within 180 days or the certification lapses.
+In between, organizations must maintain policies, review logs, manage vulnerabilities, test incident response, update system security plans, track changes, and reassess risks.
+Recurring cyber hygiene tasks and documented evidence are critical so the organization can prove it is still operating at the assessed level, which is exactly the recurring-services opportunity for MSPs.

 • How can MSPs support both CMMC and non-CMMC clients without over-complicating operations?